dariapinzariu/Testare_Manuala/Manual_Testing_Project_For_<BEBE TEI>.md

 <h3>1.4 Test Design</h3>

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here: test_cases.xlsx
+The test cases can be accessed here: <a href="test_cases.xlsx">Test Cases</a>

 <h3>1.5 Test Implementation</h3>